Abualiy/Abualiy/README.md

 - 👋 Hi, I’m @Abualiy
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Software engineering
+- 🌱 I’m currently learning Software engineering at Alx
 - 💞️ I’m looking to collaborate on something good
 - 📫 How to reach me on telegram t.me/abualiy2